lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 1. [NodeJS](https://nodejs.org/) - Serverside JavaScript, one language for everything.

 2. [MongoDB](http://mongodb.org/) - A simple to use NoSQL Database.
-Eventually I'll switch from this to GraphQL and Postgres to avoid having to rewrite the api.

 ### Client